Tricia McLaughlin

-Tricia McLaughlin (born January 29, 1964, in Bryn Mawr, Pennsylvania) is a New York City-based American visual artist whose works in animation, sculpture and painting often deal with the themes of fantastic or impossible architecture and their impact on potential inhabitants.
+Tricia McLaughlin (born January 29, 1964) is a New York City-based American visual artist whose works in animation, sculpture and painting often deal with the themes of fantastic or impossible architecture and their impact on potential inhabitants.
 Her work has been exhibited throughout the US, as well as in the UK, Valencia, Spain, Berlin, Germany, Cyprus, South Korea, and Kyoto, Japan, and she is a recipient of the Guggenheim and a New York Foundation for the Arts grants.

 Education

 McLaughlin studied painting and computer graphics at Syracuse University, and after earning her BFA there, volunteered for the Peace Corps.
 From 1987 to 1989, she was assigned to the community of Uvita de Osa in Costa Rica, and worked for the Peace Corps' Women in Development program there, supervising programs in the development of cottage industries and increasing literacy, as well as starting the area's first women's futbol league.

 In 1992, she attended the Skowhegan School of Painting and Sculpture in Skowhegan, Maine, on their fellowship.
 She earned her MFA in Hunter College's Combined Media program in 2000.